Eddie Chen

 Some things about me:

-I'm currently a student at Arizona State University studying Data Science and Economics.
+I'm currently in undergrad @ Arizona State for Data Science and Economics.

-While studying, I spent time at hackathons, building passion projects, and doing personal deep dives on my interests, ex.
+While studying, I spent time at hackathons, building projects and contributing to open source ex.
+PyTorch, and doing personal deep dives on my interests, ex.
 AI/ML, economics, and philosophy.

-A summer spent co-founding mymelo.org pushed me to realizing what I want to make of my life: using software to create meaningful things for the world at scale.
+A summer spent co-founding mymelo.org with vishruth bharath pushed me to realizing what I want to make of my life: using software to create meaningful things for the world at scale.

 My personal philosophy is derived from a Derek Sivers essay: die empty.
 Get every idea out of your head and into reality.
 Calling yourself creative doesn't make it true; only launched creations are real.
 I view engineering as a way to predict the future by creating it.